 He remains an active recitalist and has concertized widely throughout Europe and the Americas, including the national and regional conventions of the American Guild of Organists, The Organ Historical Society, and the National Convention of Cathedral Musicians.
 Dr. Menéndez has performed as soloist with the Hartford Symphony Orchestra, Orquesta Estable del Teatro Argentino, New Haven Symphony Orchestra, Orquesta Estable del Teatro Colon, Orquesta de Camara de la Municipalidad de La Plata, and the Hartt School Symphony Orchestra.
 He has been an adjudicator for several national and international competitions, including the American Guild of Organist Regional Competition and the Kaliningrad International Organ Competition (Russia).

-Dr. Menéndez is a member of the Steering Committee of the Conference of Roman Catholic Cathedral Musicians, a member of the Board of Directors of the National Association of Pastoral Musicians, member of the Liturgy and Music Sub-Committee of the National Shrine of the Immaculate Conception, Washington, D.C. and former dean of the Hartford Chapter of the American Guild of Organists.
+Dr. Menéndez is a member of the Steering Committee of the Conference of Roman Catholic Cathedral Musicians, the Board of Directors of the National Association of Pastoral Musicians, the Liturgy and Music Sub-Committee of the National Shrine of the Immaculate Conception, Washington, D.C. and former dean of the Hartford Chapter of the American Guild of Organists.